TrustInUma/BO2-Zombies-Mods/README.md

 A collection of personally created and collected mods for BO2 Zombies

 # Installation
-Drag and drop all files into your game directory:
+Extract, then drag and drop all files into your game directory:

 %localappdata%/Plutonium/storage/T6/scripts/zm